Tyson Fury vs Oleksandr Usyk: When is the fight, how to watch and the undercard line-up

 When is Fury v Usyk?

 The undisputed heavyweight clash between Tyson Fury and Oleksandr Usyk will take place on Saturday.
-The ring walks are expected to take place at around 11pm (BST).
+The ring walks are expected at around 11pm (BST).

 The much-hyped encounter had originally been due to take place in Saudi Arabia in February but was postponed after the Briton suffered a “freak cut” above the eye in training.